robertsonandrew/hugo-xyz/README.md

 ---

 This robust, front-matter-driven approach ensures that the quote banner is easy to manage, highly performant, and free of the complex logic that can lead to build errors.

----

-## Homepage Customizations

-### Homepage Hero Call to Action (CTA)

-The homepage features a customizable hero section with a call-to-action.
-This section is defined in `layouts/partials/home/custom.html` and includes:

-*   A main heading: "Building for the Web"
-*   A descriptive paragraph: "I design and build robust, user-friendly web applications.
-Explore my work or get in touch!"
-*   Two call-to-action buttons:
-    *   "View Projects" linking to `/docs/getting-started/`
-    *   "Read the Blog" linking to `/blog/`

-The styling for this section is managed in `assets/css/custom.css`.